 I do not wish to appear more intelligent than I am because my readers love me for being simple minded.
 So I confess….I do not recall having ever heard of Thor Heyerdahl in my entire life.

 I am sure of this one fact.
-If anyone had made a statue of Thor, in America, it would have been defaced with spray paint by the BLM Artists, beheaded and tossed into the ocean.
+If anyone had made a statue of Thor, in America, it would have been defaced with spray paint, beheaded and tossed into the ocean.
 Simply because, being from Norway, Thor would have matched the lighter colors on the Sherwin Williams paint chart, if you know what I mean. (wink, nod)

 The only reason I stumbled across Thor Heyerdahl’s name is because I read a quote from him that I appreciate.